Goguryeo: Goguryeo–Silla War, Goguryeo-Tang War and the Silla–Tang alliance

 Goguryeo ambassadors during an audience with King Varkhuman of Samarkand.
 They are identified by the two feathers on top of their head.
 648–651 AD, Afrasiab murals, Samarkand.

 Emperor Taizong prepared another invasion in 649, but died in the summer, possibly due to an illness he contracted during his Korean campaigns.
 His son Emperor Gaozong continued his campaigns.
-Upon the suggestion of Kim Chunchu, the Silla–Tang alliance first conquered Baekje in 660 to break up the Goguryeo–Baekje alliance, and then turned its full attention to Goguryeo.
+Upon the suggestion of Kim Chunchu, the Silla–Tang alliance first conquered Paekche in 660 to break up the Goguryeo–Paekche alliance, and then turned its full attention to Goguryeo.
 However, Emperor Gaozong, too, was unable to defeat Goguryeo led by Yŏn Kaesomun; one of Yŏn Kaesomun's most notable victories came in 662 at the Battle of Sasu (蛇水), where he annihilated the Tang forces and killed the invading ex-rebel Nanman general Pang Xiaotai (龐孝泰) and all 13 of his sons.
 Therefore, while Yŏn Kaesomun was alive, Tang could not defeat Goguryeo.